Special dog, special children: John Gray reads to the Cardiac Kids

 Adean’s congenital heart defect has not stopped him to becoming the active little boy he is.

 The American Heart Association is devoted to saving people from heart disease and stroke – the two leading causes of death in the world.
-To learn more or to get involved, call 1-800-AHA-USA1, visit heart.org or call any of their offices around the country.
+To learn more or to get involved, call (800) AHA-USA1, visit heart.org or call any of their offices around the country.